 Krampus FIlm Festival is a small grassroots film festival in its fifth year.
-It is part of the Krampus Asbury Festival - a storytelling festival that encourages the sharing of folklore, the creation of community and joy of shared experience through many different mediums.
+It is part of the Krampus ASBURY PARK Festival - a storytelling festival that encourages the sharing of folklore, the creation of community and joy of shared experience through many different mediums.

 and awesome trophies- no seriously..they are AWESOME